-Half wave balun physical lenght depending on coaxial calbe type and its connection The hole is drilled into the reflector, 5 mm in diameter, which fit coaxial cable RG-58A, RG-58C or CFD200.
-The holes for the piles are drilled at 53 and 150 mm from the center, about 3 mm in diameter (depending on the used screw).
-The cable does not have electric junction with the reflector surface in the passing through point.
+A hole is drilled into the reflector, 5 mm in diameter, which fits coaxial cable RG-58A, RG-58C or CFD200.
+The holes for the piles are drilled at 53 and 150 mm from the center, about 3 mm in diameter (depending on the screw used).
+The cable does not have an electric junction with the reflector surface in the passing through point.

-Half wave balun is made of the piece of the coaxial cable whose length depends on the type of the cable!
-If the cable with full solid dielectric is used, like RG58A type cables, then the velocity factor for that type of cable is v=0.66 and the length of the balun is 40.7 mm.
-But, if the cable with foamy isolation is used, like CFD200, then the length of the balun should be 51 mm, because the velocity factor for that type of cable is v=0.83.
+A half-wave balun is made of the piece of coaxial cable whose length depends on the type of the cable!
+If the cable with full solid dielectric is used, like RG58A type cables, then the velocity factor for that type of cable is vf = 0.66 and the length of the balun is 40.7 mm.
+But, if the cable with foamy isolation is used, like CFD200, then the length of the balun should be 51 mm, because the velocity factor for that type of cable is vf = 0.83.

-Preparatrion and soldering of halfwave balun and coaxial cable The balun cable length is the length of the outer conductor before folding, while the length of the inner conductor must not exceed 1-2 mm.
-Everything should be solder as short as possible in order to avoid shifting of the resonant frequency of the antenna due to the parasitic inductivities of the connecting wires.
-The cables endings are placed in the triangle form, so that two ends of the half wave balun are connected to the dipol as short as possible, and feeding line placed in the middle is connected with either sides of the dipol.
-The outer conductors of the both ends of the half wave balun and of the feeding line are connected directly to each other and nowhere else!
+Preparation and soldering of the halfwave balun and coaxial cable

+The balun cable length is the length of the outer conductor before folding, while the length of the inner conductor must not exceed 1-2 mm.
+Everything should be solder as short as possible in order to avoid shifting the resonant frequency of the antenna due to the parasitic inductances of the connecting wires.
+The cable endings are placed in the triangle form, so that two ends of the half wave balun are connected to the dipole with the shortest possible leads, and the feeding line placed in the middle is connected with either sides of the dipole.
+The outer conductors of both ends of the half wave balun and of the feeding line are connected directly to each other and nowhere else!
 It is very important that these connections are as short as possible!